Current number of valid recent species recorded: 8 956

 - to provide a catalogue of the world's foraminiferal species

 - to act as a tool for higher taxonomic revisions and regional monographs

-The list of currently accepted names is at least 90% complete, but the taxonomy of many species still needs revision.
-Newly described species will be added as soon as possible after publication, a task that will be undertaken continuously by the editors.
+The list of currently accepted species-group names is at least 90% complete for recent species, but the taxonomy of many taxa still needs revision and newly described species will be added as soon as possible after publication, a task that will be undertaken continuously by the editors.
+Fossil genera and higher taxa are mostly complete but fossil species will take many years to add in.
 There is currently no broad consensus available for the higher classification of the Foraminifera.
-Here, the classification given in Loeblich and Tappan (1987 and 1992) is mostly used, but is recognised as being in a state of revision.
-The results of ongoing molecular phylogenetic investigations will certainly help to stabilise the taxonomic system in the future.
+Here, the classification given in Loeblich and Tappan (1987 and 1992) is mostly used for calcareous taxa and Kaminski (2004) is followed for agglutinated taxa, but the higher level classification of Foraminifera is in a state of revision and has been updated to comply with the genetic sequence-based results to date of Pawlowski et al. (2013) and Holzmann and Pawlowski (2017).
+Further results of ongoing molecular phylogenetic investigations will hopefully help to stabilise the taxonomic system in the future.

 - Loeblich, A. R., and Tappan, H. (1987).
 "Foraminiferal genera and their classification."
 Van Nostrand Reinhold, New York.

 - Loeblich, A. R., and Tappan, H. (1992).
 Present status of foraminiferal classification.
 In "Studies in Benthic foraminifera.
 Proceedings of the Fourth Symposium on benthic foraminifera, Sendai, 1990."
 (Y. Takayanagi, and T. Saito, Eds.), pp. 93-102.
 Tokai University Press, Tokyo.